cloudxlab/docker_quick_notes/build_images.md

 Typical keywords in a Dockerfile
 * FROM -> It can be a parent image like ubuntu or base image like SCRATCH

+* ARG -> key-value pairs to be used during build

+* ENV -> key-value pairs to be used during build and container run time

 * RUN -> The commands to be run inside the parent/base image to add more pacakges etc

 * WORKDIR -> Set the working dir inside the image.
 It creates a new dir if not there.